bhklab/bhklab-project-template/docs/troubleshooting.md

 !!! warning "Warning"
     Before being able to deploy the documentation, you need to set up GitHub Pages.
     This is a one-time setup for the repository.
-The documentation will be deployed automatically to GitHub Pages when you push to the `main` branch.
+The documentation will be deployed automatically to GitHub Pages when you push to the `main` branch (if the GitHub Actions workflow is set up correctly).
     However, you need to create a `gh-pages` branch in your repository.
     You can do this by running the following command: